hazelcast-guides/stream-processing-fundamentals/README.md

 > **TO DO**
 >
-> Now edit "viridian.env" and provide the path to the key files, the discover token, the
+> Now edit "viridian.env" and provide the path to the key files, the discovery token, the
 > cluster id and the keystore password.
 >
 > Once you have done this, you are ready to start the refdata_loader, event_generator and ui pointed to your